 University Data Governance Council (UDGC)

 To enhance our reporting and data analytics capabilities and to enable informed decision-making, Virginia Tech is actively evolving our ability to manage, maintain, and fully utilize institutional data.
 In furtherance of this objective, the University Data Governance Council (UDGC) was established in August of 2020.
+In September of 2020, the UDGC created working groups to focus on the following data governance topics:

 The council is charged with providing overall direction and strategic guidance to the University’s data management and analytics efforts by endorsing policies and practices that affect the production, quality, usability, and security of data used throughout the university.
 This group has strategic responsibilities to develop university data definitions, data policies/ best practices, and to inform requirements about storage architecture as well as data access and sharing.